jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/trackplan/index.md

 # Track & Plan

-Last updated: 16 February 2015
+Last updated: 17 February 2015

 ##Managing work items

 ###Searching for a work item
-You can search for work items by an ID or a keyword.
-Results display as you type under the search field.
+You can search for a work item by an ID or a keyword.
+Results display below the search field as you type.

 ![Search field](/docs/reference/trackplan/images/search.png)

-###Work item states:
+###Work item states
-- Open: Items that are not started and have the New status.
+- **Open**: Items that are not started and have the New status.
-- In progress: Items that are started and have the In progress status.
+- **In progress**: Items that are started and have the In progress status.
-- Resolved: Items that are finished and have the Complete or Invalid status.
+- **Resolved**: Items that are finished and have the Complete or Invalid status.

 ###Work item display options
 ####List display